-Answer these questions about yourself and the about section should be ready.
+Answer these questions about yourself, and the About section should be ready.
 LinkedIn gives you 2000 characters for this section.
 Use it wisely.

-Now, when you are making your resume, you are restricted to one or two pages, and you have to be to-the-point.
+Now, when you are making your resume, you are restricted to one or two pages, and you have to be to the point.
 But that’s not the case with LinkedIn.
 It doesn’t even limit you if you have ten jobs.
 So go ahead and mention all of the internships you took and the jobs you took.

 You also have the option of adding various links related to your work here, or you can upload your document in this section.

-There are five types of kills.
+There are five types of skills.

 These will be technical skills.
 Like MS Office, Analytics, Database Management, Report Handling, etc.

-These will be communication, Empathy, Listening, management etc.
+These will be communication, Empathy, Listening, management, etc.

 These will be a combination of all the skills.